Equatorial Guinea–United States relations: History

+The U.S. Embassy in Malabo was once again established on June 11, 1981, with Joanne Thompson as the Chargé d’Affaires ad interim, only to be closed on October 31, 1995, with its functions temporarily moved to the U.S. Embassy in Yaoundé, Cameroon.
+In response to growing economic and political interests, particularly pertaining to energy access and security, the U.S. Government reopened the Embassy in Malabo in 2006.
+Donald J. Johnson became the first resident ambassador in over a decade when he presented his credentials on November 23, 2006.

 The 2005 U.S. State Department Human Rights report on Equatorial Guinea cited shortcomings in basic human rights, political freedom, and labor rights.
 Equatorial Guinea attributes deficiencies to excessive zeal on the part of local authorities and promises better control and sensitization.
 U.S. Government policy involves constructive engagement with Equatorial Guinea to encourage an improvement in the human rights situation and positive use of petroleum funds directed toward the development of a working civil society.
 Equatoguineans visit the U.S. under programs sponsored by the U.S. Government, American oil companies, and educational institutions.
 The Ambassador's Self-Help Fund annually finances a number of small grassroots projects.

 In view of growing ties between U.S. companies and Equatorial Guinea, the U.S. Government's overseas investment promotion agency, the Overseas Private Investment Corporation (OPIC), has concluded the largest agreement in Sub-Saharan Africa for a major U.S. project in Equatorial Guinea.
 The U.S. Agency for International Development has no Equatorial Guinea-related programs or initiatives nor is the Peace Corps present.
 American-based non-governmental organizations and other donor groups have very little involvement in the country.